bdauer/siteretriever/README.md

 This won't make complete sense unless you've looked at [retrievegeneratereport](https://github.com/bdauer/retrievegeneratereport).
 This is meant as a replacement for the website scraper and site dictionary builder.

+### note: I forgot to programmatically create the role.
+This won't run until I get to that.

 ## Instructions

 After downloading the code: